-17.8.12 Filing, from the wiring graphic
+17.9.12 Filing, from the wiring graphic

-Enter \mathbf{f} in section 17.4 for the network filing options described in chapter 19, Save/load/print network architecture.
-To load a network file, first set up a similar "dummy" network.
-The whole network or just the wiring or rulemix can be saved or loaded to a file.
-The options vary according to a k-mix, rules set, and other constraints.
+Enter f in section 17.4 for the network filing options where its possible to save, and load networks that fit into the "base", thus to combine networks and create networks of sub-networks, described in chapter 19.
+To load a network file, first set up a compatible or "dummy" network (section 19.4).
+The complete network architecture, or just its wiring or rulemix, can be saved, and loaded into a base network.
+The options vary according to the k-mix, rules set, and other constraints.

-If a network file smaller than the base network is loaded, it will be automatically be defined as a block in 1d, 2d or 3d.
-A prompt first locates the block, for example in a 2d network,
+When a file is loaded, it is automatically treated as a block and located by a prompt, for example in a 2d network,

-'''

 2d:i,j=40,40, file: i,j=11,11, enter start coords (def 14,14, max 29,29, rnd-r) I: J:

-'''

-Enter the lower coordinates of the block, r for a random position, or return for a central position.
-Once loaded, the block is shown in the wiring graphic of the base network as in figures 17.4.1, 17.12 and 17.16.
-Any number of sub-networks can be loaded into the base network.
+Enter the lower coordinates of the block, $\mathbf{r}$ for a random position, or return for a central position.
+Once loaded the block becomes active with its edges apparent in the wiring graphic, framing the whole graphic for a file/base of equal size.

-A network description can also be printed to a file, to the xterm window for Linux-like systems, or to a printer for DOS.
-For further details see chapter 19, Save/load/print network architecture.
+Network data can also be printed to a file, to the xterm window for Linux-like systems, or to a printer for DOS (section 19.6).

-17.8.13 The histogram of the network's k and output distribution
+17.9.13 The histogram of the network's k and output distribution

 Enter I, O or B in section 17.4 to show a histogram of link frequency distribution.
 I gives the k distribution - of inputs, O gives the output distribution, and B gives both the input and output, i.e of all connections in the network.
 The k distribution can also be displayed from section 9.11.
-Examples of power-law distributions are shown in figures 17.18.
+Examples of power-law distributions are shown in figures 17.22.
 Random wiring without bias would give a Poisson distribution as in figure 9.1.

 The histogram plots each k or output (x axis), against its frequency in the network as a percentage (y axis).
 The actual frequency, as a percentage and total, are shown under each histogram bar.
-The following information and prompt is also shown,
+The following information and prompt is also shown, n=100 av-k=2.02 save/load-s/l cont-ret: (for example)

-'''

-n=100 av-k=2.02 save/load-s/l cont-ret: (for example)

-'''